 Education is more than the grades students receive in their courses.
-Important as that is, students' regular attendance at school is essential to their social and cultural development and helps prepare them to accept responsibilities they will face as an adult.
-Interactions with other students and participation in the instruction within the classroom, enrich the learning environment and promote a continuity of instruction which results in higher student achievement.
+Important as that is, students' regular attendance at school, whether in person or digitally, is essential to their social and cultural development and helps prepare them to accept responsibilities they will face as an adult.
+Interactions with other students and participation in the instruction within the classroom, enrich the learning environment and promote a continuity of instruction which results in higher student achievement